 So before you go thinking that these little tips will cure your child of all listening issues, then I would caution you.

 These tips are more so to help YOU communicate better so your kids will listen.

-Along with patience (which I know none of us are perfect at) comes a profound responsibility to understand who your kids are.
+Along with that comes patience (which I know none of us are perfect at) and a profound responsibility to understand who your kids are.